Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Experiments

-To measure the effect of varying the misspecifications on the toy data, we vary the angle for ``Chop'' and note the change on the $W_{1}$ distance.
-This is seen on \cref{fig:circlesWass}.
-Both vanilla diffusion and our method stay relatively steady for all different $\alpha$, while PIDM sees a steady increase with higher degrees of misspecification.
-Note the $W_1$ distance for PIDM is worse than vanilla diffusion even when the constraint is correctly specified at $\alpha=0$, potentially due to the distribution being biased \emph{along the circle} even if the constraint is satisfied.
-Similar issues were visually noticed in \cite{bastek_physics-informed_2025} when using a high weight on the regularization term.
+To measure the effect of varying misspecifications on the toy data, we vary the angle for ``Chop'' and note the change on the $W_{1}$ distance, pictured in \cref{fig:circlesWass}.
+Both vanilla diffusion and our method stay relatively steady for all different $\alpha$, while DPS and PIDM steadily increase with higher misspecification.
+Note the $W_1$ distance for PIDM is worse than vanilla diffusion even when the constraint is correctly specified at $\alpha=0$, due to the distribution being biased \emph{along the circle} even if the constraint is satisfied.
+Similar issues were visually noticed in \cite{bastek_physics-informed_2025} when using a high regularizer weight.